karlderkaefer/killercoda-devops-onboarding/helm-template-basic/step4/instruction.md

 ### Your Task

 Fix the chart of step 4 `cd /app/step4`{{exec}}
-Find suitable sprig function and chain them with values
+Find suitable sprig function and chain them with values in `deplyoment.yaml`

 * **addon**: should remove the prefix `nginx-` and write all chars in Capital Letters
 * **triple**: should repeat `.Values.app.name` three times